-66 Graphical excellence is that which gives to the viewer the greatest number of ideas in the shortest time with the least ink in the smallest space. ??
-Edward R. Tufte, statistician GRAPHIC COMMUNICATION What is it about at sixth-form level?
 Graphic Communication may be defined as the process by which ideas are communicated through the use of symbols, drawings, photographs and typography to convey concepts and/or emotions.
 This option encompasses a wide and developing area of study, incorporating a variety of related disciplines and utilising traditional skills, such as hand-formed lettering, alongside cutting-edge digital technologies.
 The boundaries between related graphic processes are becoming increasingly blurred but aspects, such as advertising, illustration and typography provide an indication of what might be covered within the option.
 Possible areas of study include: illustration, typography, advertising and branding, book covers and record covers.
-Autumn term Our approach is to support and encourage the development of analytical and expressive skills in appropriate, structured projects.
+Autumn term Spring and Summer terms Our approach is to support and encourage the development of analytical and expressive skills in appropriate, structured projects.
 We introduce a range of two-dimensional media: everything from printmaking to painting and electronic media.
 You will learn how to develop your ideas through sustained and focused investigations informed by contextual and other sources, demonstrating analytical and critical understanding.
 You will explore and select appropriate resources, media, materials, techniques and processes, and review and refine your ideas as your work develops.
 You will record your ideas, observations and insights relevant to your intentions, reflecting critically on your work and progress.
 As a student in the heart of London, you will have access to some of the world's best museums, galleries and exhibitions.
 This will result in a personal and meaningful response which, where appropriate, makes connections between visual and other elements.
-Spring and Summer terms You will develop your skills and understanding to a higher standard.
+You will develop your skills and understanding to a higher standard.
 You will continue to be given close technical instruction and supervision, but you will be required to adopt a much more independent and student-led approach.
 You will be working on your personal investigation, which is the first of the two components of your final assessment.
 This component consists firstly of a major, in-depth, practical, critical and theoretical investigative project or theme-based portfolio and outcomes.
 It is accompanied by an integrated and extended written piece of critical and contextual analysis (1000 words minimum).
-66 Graphic design will save the world right after rock and roll does.
-99 David Carson, graphic designer Why study it and what skills does it develop?
+Why study it and what skills does it develop?
 An A level in Graphic Communication is an excellent complement for other art courses at A level.
 It is also an excellent basis on which to apply to study the subject further at art college or university as, along with the skills, it will provide you with the portfolio you will need for your application.
 It is also very useful if you wish to work or study in areas relating to design, fashion and architecture.
 The course will develop your skills in drawing and visualisation and these have value far beyond courses such as those mentioned already.
 What prior knowledge and skills are required?
 A background in art such as a GCSE or IGCSE is preferred.
 How is the course assessed?